 Generally speaking, a solar photovoltaic (PV) system can be used to power any household system or appliance that uses electricity.
 In the smallest case, you can use a solar water heating system.

-It depends on where you live and what type of panels you're installing.
-With the winter months in Florida being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your location and what type of panels you're installing.
+With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Jacksonville Beach, the average amount someone can save is $1,202 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.